MicrosoftDocs/security/operations/incident-response-playbook-password-spray.md

 ### Prioritize findings

-It is important to be able to react to the most critical threat.
-This can be the attacker has successfully obtained access to an account and therefore can access/exfiltrate data.
-The attacker has the password but may not be able to access the account for example they have the password but are not passing the MFA challenge.
-Also, the attacker could not be guessing passwords correctly but continuing to try.
+It's important to be able to react to the most critical threat.
+This threat can indicate that the attacker has successfully obtained access to an account and therefore can access/exfiltrate data; the attacker has the password but may not be able to access the account.
+For example, they have the password but aren't passing the MFA challenge.
+Also, the attacker couldn't be guessing passwords correctly but continuing to try.
 During analysis, prioritize these findings:

 - Successful sign-ins by known attacker IP address
 - Interrupted sign-in by known attacker IP address